 Depending on the monitoring location, stage height is measured using a semi permanently installed staff plate or stadia rod.
-At 310CCC, 310CPN, 310PFL, and 310 WFL, a staff plate is installed directly adjacent to the pressure transducers.
+At most sites, a staff plate is installed directly adjacent to the pressure transducers.
 The stage height will be read directly off these plates.

+Record stage height even if there is no flow.
 All stage measurements are in tenths of feet.